nccgroup/requests-racer/README.md

 # Requests-Racer

 Requests-Racer is a small Python library that lets you use the [Requests library](https://requests.readthedocs.io/) to submit multiple requests that will be processed by their destination servers at approximately the same time, even if the requests have different destinations or have payloads of different sizes.
-(For an explanation of why you'd ever want to do such a thing, see [`motivation.md`](motivation.md).)
+This can be helpful for detecting and exploiting race condition vulnerabilities in web applications.
+(For more information, see [`motivation.md`](motivation.md).)

 # Disclaimer